Design Patterns in Java – Creational, Behavioural, & Structural

 ii.
 Factory Pattern

-Factory design patterns in Java use once we have an excellent class with multiple sub-classes and a super input, we want to come one amongst the sub-class.
-This pattern factory the responsibility of representation of from client program to the factory class.
+Factory design patterns in Java is used once we have an excellent class with multiple sub-classes and a super input.
+In this, we need to define the interface or abstract class for creating an object.
+Subclasses are responsible for the creation of an instance of the class.
+The Factory Pattern is also called as Virtual Constructor.

 iii.
 Abstract Factory Pattern